Waiver Overview and Background Resources

 Delivery System Reform Incentive Payment

 The DSRIP program provided incentive payments to participating providers to improve health outcomes.
+Final DSRIP payments were made in January 2023.
 Providers developed and implemented programs, strategies, and investments to enhance:

 • Access to healthcare services